SilviaEzra/Sprint7/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+# Installation and Configuration of JSON Server Auth
+## Installation of JSON Server Auth

+1. Install json-server and json-server-auth as development dependencies:

+npm install -D json-server@0.17.4 json-server-auth

+2. Create the db.json file in the root of the project to store users with the following content:

+{
+  "users": []
+}

+3. Activate the backend with JSON Server Auth:

+npx json-server-auth db.json

+## Contributions

+If you wish to contribute to this project, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.